Cover photo by Neels Jackson.

 Behaviour

-Fairly conspicuous despite its small size.
-Perches on plant stems close to the water and is often gregarious.
+The Swamp Bluet is fairly conspicuous despite its small size.
+It perches on plant stems close to the water and is often gregarious.
+Both sexes are usually found in the same vicinity, although females can also be found away from water in tall grass.

 Most active from September to May, but flies year round in some places.
 See Phenology below.